QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

 Can the combination of topological symmetries and RG, the two most important non-perturbative aspects of strongly interacting QFTs, reveal new insights into quantum gravity?
-In this paper, we demonstrate that a ``topological symmetry-preserving quantum RG'' process, referred to as ``SymQRG'', can be translated to the path integral of the SymTFT, which probes deeper into the bulk of asymptotically AdS$_{D+1}$ spacetimes.
-In particular in 2D, RG processes preserving an irrational collection of topological lines related to Virasoro representations produce a precise 3D {\it quantum} gravitational path integral that is given by two copies of the Virasoro/Teichmuller TQFT\cite{Verlinde:1988sn, EllegaardAndersen:2011vps, Collier:2023fwi, Chen:2024unp}. i.e.~When the symmetry concerned contains an irrational collection of topological line operators\cite{Gaiotto:2014kfa, Verlinde:1988sn} related to Virasoro representations, the SymTFT is a long-range entangled topological order\cite{Turaev:1992hq, Levin:2004mi, Chen:2010gda, Kitaev:2005dm, *PhysRevLett.96.110405} that contains 3D quantum gravity.
+In this paper, we show that a ``topological symmetry-preserving quantum RG'' process, referred to as ``SymQRG'', is implemented by the path integral of the SymTFT in one higher dimension.
+The defining feature of SymQRG is that it is a \textit{projected} coarse-graining: an ordinary block-spin transformation does not, by itself, preserve a prescribed collection of topological defect lines, and each SymQRG step completes it with the projection back onto the symmetry-organized sector.
+This projection is not an ad hoc truncation: it is a slab of the SymTFT path integral.
+In particular in 2D, RG processes preserving a continuum of topological lines related to Virasoro representations\footnote{We use ``irrational'' in a relative sense: a theory may be rational with respect to an extended chiral algebra and yet possess an infinite, continuously labeled collection of topological lines commuting with the Virasoro algebra alone.
+It is the latter collection that enters our construction; in particular, ``irrational'' does not simply mean ``infinite''.
+See Sec.~\ref{dynamicskinematics}.} produce a precise 3D {\it quantum} gravitational path integral that is given by two copies of the Virasoro/Teichmüller TQFT\cite{Verlinde:1989ua, EllegaardAndersen:2011vps, Collier:2023fwi, Chen:2024unp}: when the symmetry concerned contains such a collection of topological line operators\cite{Gaiotto:2014kfa, Verlinde:1988sn}, the SymTFT is a long-range entangled topological order\cite{Turaev:1992hq, Levin:2004mi, Chen:2010gda, Kitaev:2005dm, *PhysRevLett.96.110405} that contains 3D quantum gravity.